Special Educational Needs and Disability

 The school has access to various organisations that can offer additional support to parents of children with Special Educational Needs.
 A great deal of help is available from the Local Education Authority, Social Services and the Health Service but families are sometimes unsure where to turn to or who to ask for help beyond the school.
 The Lancashire Parent Partnership offers an independent, impartial and confidential service and is an independent organisation that ensures that parents are kept fully informed of the services and options open to them.
 They can be contacted on 0845 6014284, email email@example.com.
 Their website is www.lancspp.org.uk

-A copy of the full SEND policy is available on this website.
+A copy of the full SEND report is available here.
 This policy complies with the statutory requirement laid out in the SEND Code of Practice 0 – 25 (September 2014) 3.65 and has been written with reference to the following guidance and documents:

 - Equality Act 2010: advice for schools DfE Feb 2013